Trump Admin Talking With Unaccompanied Immigrant Minors

 The New York Post reported in July that Biden administration reports showed that from 2019 to 2023, as many as 448,000 kids without family or apparent guardians were "encountered" by government agents at U.S. borders and allowed entry.
 The report said many of the children, even those younger than age 5, were taken into government custody after arriving at the border with as little as a phone number written on clothing or even their body.

-Republican Iowa Sen. Chuck Grassley reported in late May that he had information surrounding as many as 65,000 unaccompanied migrant children who were reported to the Biden administration for being at risk of personal danger or criminal treatment, including more than 7,000 believed to have been involved in human trafficking, which Grassley claimed was all ignored by the Biden team.
+Sen. Chuck Grassley, R-Iowa, reported in late May that he had information surrounding as many as 65,000 unaccompanied migrant children who were reported to the Biden administration for being at risk of personal danger or criminal treatment, including more than 7,000 believed to have been involved in human trafficking, which Grassley claimed was all ignored by the Biden team.

-Grassley wrote to Trump administration Health and Human Services Secretary Robert Kennedy that “thousands of children may have been placed in harm’s way nationwide.”
+Grassley wrote to Trump administration Health and Human Services Secretary Robert F. Kennedy Jr. that "thousands of children may have been placed in harm's way nationwide."

 CNN reported that the Trump administration has put strict controls on who can take custody of the minor children now in government care.